 I49.8: Other specified cardiac arrhythmias

 The heart pumps blood through the body.
 Inside the heart are 4 chambers.
 There are 2 heart atria and 2 ventricles.
 Both heart atria and both ventricles are separated from each other by a partition.
-The heart’s electrical activity originates in the right atrium.
-The heart’s electrical activity triggers the heartbeat.
-The activity then first spreads in the two atria.
-The activity then flows via a sort of cable from the atria to the ventricles.
+The heart's electrical activity causes the heart muscle to contract.
+It normally begins at a site in your right atrium.
+The electrical activity spreads further around the heart via a type of cable.

 On medical documents, the ICD code is often appended by letters that indicate the diagnostic certainty or the affected side of the body.